nicolaschotard/colorterms/filtersets/README.rst

 Megacam 1
 ---------

-Original filter set for MegaCam
+Original filter set for MegaCam.
+First column of the files used:

+> through airmass 1.3, point course

 Megacam 2
 ---------